lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/16+ Her jaws.md

+"I am compelled to your light, and I won't run from it."

 Her skin was like suede, smooth and tempting.

+She felt like a drug.

+Her voice dripping like honey.

+"Do you want to pour all your hatred on me?"

+"How [b]noble[/b],"

+"I want to tear you apart."

 Chrysalis locked forelegs on the alicorn's neck, pulling herself closer, pushing chests.
 Celestia felt the urge to give into the temptation.
 She wanted the kiss.
 That damn changeling [i]saliva[/i], she recognized—the secretion in Chrysalis' mouth was like a drug, and it was addictive.

+You might have powers of a demigoddess, but your you have little when it comes to intellect, as befits to an insect.

+"I know where you hid your little Twilight Sparkle from me."
+"You don't think I was wasting all this time, do you?..."
+"Maybe next time you will see her stone head, torn from her body, mare.
+For [b]all[/b] the pain you've caused me!"

+"I want to see how light go dim in your eyes."

 *Princess Celestia could see in the dim light exactly how the changeling queen moved.
 It was with a certain grace that was both intimidating and attractive at the same time.
 Her footsteps were quiet, even though at the same time, they also felt like an inevitable approach of something that might cause a major change.*